Fintech startup ClearGlass Analytics closes $3.6M for pension funds transparency platform – TechCrunch

 Sier, founder and CEO, said: “Finding your costs are so much larger is shocking, but also something to be celebrated.
 These incremental costs were always there, they just weren’t exposed, and now you can identify those and bring about change.
 You can’t manage what you don’t measure.”

-In an interview with TechCrunch, Ritesh Singhaniam, COO, said getting the data about pension funds is normally “super challenging and complicated.
+In an interview with TechCrunch, Ritesh Singhania, COO, said getting the data about pension funds is normally “super challenging and complicated.
 And second of all, even when you got the data, you couldn’t make head nor tail of it because you can’t compare it across funds.
 What we have done is that we have been the line of communication between the manager and the pension fund.
 So we have built a piece of technology that helps with the communication between the asset managers, and the pension funds to be able to collect that data, check that data.
 And finally, give them something that doesn’t require them to spend 20 hours to understand it.”

 ClearGlass was incubated by the Founders Factory accelerator.